-Nearby trails:
+Nearby paths:

-It is advisable to follow the beacons all along your hike and to bring you the FFRandonnee topo-guide.
-You
+It is advisable to follow the beacons all along your hike and to bring the FFRandonnée topo-guide.
+You will also find information on MonGR.fr.

-GR®, PR®, GRP®, and the corresponding signs of markings (white / red, yellow and yellow / red) are trademarks of the French Federation of Hiking.
+GR®, PR®, GRP® and the corresponding markings are trademarks of the French Federation of Hiking.
 They may not be reproduced without permission.
-The French Federation of Hiking, state-approved, includes organizations that create and maintain hiking routes on GR®, PR® and GRP®.
-It publishes guides these topo hiking routes.
-With your donations, support the actions of the thousands of volunteer markers of the FFRandonnee.
+The French Federation of Hiking, state-approved, includes organizations that maintain hiking routes.
+It publishes guides for these routes.
+With your donations, support the actions of the thousands of volunteer markers of the FFRandonnée.

 GR-Infos.com is an editorial partner of MonGR.fr.